 - The key aspects of disease and disease prevention will be studied with a focus on practical work.

 - Students on this course have the option to undertake a 12-month paid work placement in their third year.
 This is facilitated by a dedicated Placement Office and the School's excellent links with industry and the National Health Service.

-- Following graduation students work towards registration with the Health Professions Council, the degree is one of the key requirements for registration along with working in a suitable NHS laboratory.
+- Following graduation students work towards registration with the Health and Care Professions Council.
+The degree is one of the key requirements for registration along with working in a suitable NHS laboratory.